 No. We accept poetry, fiction, drama, short stories, and combinations of those genres.
 Some students have chosen to submit entries written as letters and diary entries.
 But essays are acceptable as well.

-We hope to have results about which students are finalists in January 2019.
+We hope to have results about which students are finalists by mid-December 2019.
 We will let each of you know personally, by email, whether or not your work was chosen.

 Yes, in both the junior and senior categories combined.
 The first-place winner (chosen from the junior and senior classes) will receive the Walter Edgar Award, which includes $1,000.
 The prize is generously funded by South Carolina Honors College alumnus Thad Westbrook and named for the well-known University of South Carolina history professor and author.
 The second-place winner (chosen from the junior and senior classes) will receive the Dorothy Skelton Williams award, which includes $500.
 The award is named for the late upstate educator and funded by an anonymous donor.
 The third-place winner (chosen from the junior and senior classes) will receive the Hortense “Tensie” Skelton award, which includes $250.
 Honorable Mentions also will be given.
 There are no cash awards for Honorable Mentions.